-We discovered a basketball field, skate park, football field, sandy beach area for volleyball, football or Frisbee, a petanque lane, slack line area, mini golf and of course the lake with all that it has to offer including SUP-boarding and lake jumping.
+In town they've got a basketball field, skate park, football field, sandy beach area for volleyball, football or Frisbee, a petanque lane, slack line area, mini golf and of course the lake with all that it has to offer including SUP-boarding and lake jumping.

 As part of our welcome at the apartment, we received a Tignesport-card that gave us free access to all the activities above and more.

 The French Alps are a stunning destination for a summer holiday.
-The area wasn’t too busy, the people there are really friendly and it’s very good value.
-We were absolutely stunned about the variety of activities available – you’re either on the board, in the saddle or by the lake, always feeling close to nature and enjoying the sunny outdoors.
+The area wasn’t too busy, the people are really friendly and it’s great value.
+We were stunned about the variety of activities available – you’re either on the board, in the saddle or by the lake, always feeling close to nature and enjoying the sunny outdoors.

+The opportunity to get out the board in summer was a special experience.
+After tucking them away in April, counting down to the next winter joy, it felt cheeky to strap the boards on for a few hours of cruising in July.
 It was amazing to have all of this available so close to home.

-The opportunity to get out the snowboards in summer was an excellent experience.
-After tucking them away in April, counting down to the next winter joy, it felt rather cheeky to strap the boards on for a few hours of cruising.

 Comments will be approved before showing up.